famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect pin 8 on the Arduino Uno to RX on the TTL adapter
 -  Connect 5V on the Arduino Uno to VCC on the TTL adapter
 -  Connect any GND on the Arduino Uno to GND on the TTL adapter
+-  Connect pin 12 on the Arduino Uno to the postive/longer leg on the red LED
+-  Connect any GND on the Arduino Uno to a 1k resistor and other end of resistor to the negative/short end on the red LED
 -  Connect USB type B to power source (does not currently use USB for data/communication)
 -  Connect Null modem cable between TTL adapter and PC